All Episodes

 He was in management running the team.

-His team was tasked with doing this, and he showed to me some sense of aloofness, kind of like he didn't really care about what was going on.
+And he showed, to me, some sense of aloofness, kind of like he didn't really care about what was going on.

-He did what he did, and the report is what it is, and he's proud of the report, even though there was time and time again examples, concrete examples of holes in the report of an incomplete investigation, of a bias investigation, of a partisan investigation.
+And he's proud of the report, even though there was time and time again examples, concrete examples of holes in the report, of an incomplete investigation, of a biased investigation, of a partisan investigation.

-Nonetheless, he was standing by that report that he and his team prepared, and I'm saying he prepared it lightly.
+Nonetheless, he was standing by that report that he and his team prepared.

-And as I watched and I watched this disaster unfold the way that it did today, um, all I could think of is that if anybody should feel bad for anybody in all of this, it's not exactly Robert Mueller, who never was on on top of any of this.
+And as I watched and I watched this disaster unfold the way that it did today, all I could think of is that if anybody should feel bad for anybody in all of this, it's not exactly Robert Mueller, who never was on top of any of this.

 His ignorance of his own case should shock the conscience.